 It is not possible to edit password and normal properties at the same time.

 Remove properties: Select several properties from the tree and click the button.

 Import a properties file: Click the button and a new dialog will appear.

 You can drag and drop a file from your machine with Virtual DataPort properties.
 As soon as the upload finishes, a new dialog will appear where you can preview and confirm the new values of the properties.

-You can restore the old value for a property or edit manually the new value.
-You can click the check box Show only properties with distinct values in order to filter those properties with actual changes from the previous values.
-Take into account that those imported properties whose values are empty will keep their old values.
+You can restore the old value of a single property, restore the old value of all the properties with the button or edit the new value.
+Also, you can select several properties from the tree and click to edit the value of more than one property at one time.
+You can select the check box Show only properties with distinct values to filter those properties with actual changes from the previous values.
+Take into account that the imported properties whose value are empty, will loose their old values.